vemonet/rdflib-endpoint/README.md

 A SPARQL endpoint to serve machine learning models, or any other logic implemented in Python.

+## Install and run

-Install dependencies:
+1. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-Run the server from your terminal:
+2. Run the server on http://localhost:8000

 ```bash
 uvicorn main:app --reload
 ```

-Run with docker:
+## Or run with docker

 ```bash
 docker-compose up -d --build